yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/query-and-scan.md

       var docClient = new AWS.DynamoDB.DocumentClient();

-      console.log("Series with id 3 and title starting with Т:");
+      console.log("Series with id 3 and title starting with T:");

       var params = {
           TableName : "Series",